 Share this site:

 I'm Mark van Roojen, a professor of philosophy at the University of Nebraska - Lincoln.
 I mainly teach and publish in the areas of metaethics, ethics and political philosophy.
-I have a Metaethics textbook for Routledge that I'm currently working on coming out next Spring, but I'm working on some other stuff too.
+I have a Metaethics textbook for Routledge that just came out in June 2015.
+You can get it from a number of places, including from Amazon.
 Both my teaching and research interests are covered in more depth on my philosophy page, linked in the sidebar.
 It includes links to most of my published papers as well as some unpublished papers, syllabi for courses I teach and other relevant stuff.
 I have some new things I'm working on that I talk about a bit on that section of my website, so if your interests are in philosophy have a look.

 Away from work these days I spend a good deal of my spare time at my timberframe cabin in the Sierra Madre Mountains of Wyoming, featured just recently in an article on Mashable, in an article on tiny houses.
 It was also the subject of an interview a few years back in the New York Times's Building a Cabin in Maine blog, by Lou Ureneck on the Times website.
 As of January 2 2014 that section of my site is updated to fill out the page that covers 2013.
 I'll be adding photos from 2014 soon, including a tower project to get the solar panels higher in the air, and a project to bury the water tank to keep it from freezing in winter.